 Warnings for special population

-This medicine may interact with many other medicines and may cause severe side effects.
-Hence, you are advised to report the use of all medicines including herbs and supplements to the doctor before beginning treatment with this medicine.
+Ticagrelor may interact with other medicines and cause undesired side effects.
+Hence, inform your doctor about your current medicines including any herbs and supplements before beginning treatment with this medicine.

 Ticagrelor may increase your risk for bleeding and should be used with caution if you had recent surgery, have a history of bleeding in your stomach/intestines, have pre-existing liver problems or if you are on treatment with certain medicines (e.g. non-steroidal anti-inflammatory drugs, oral anticoagulants, fibrinolytics) that may increase your risk of bleeding due to the increased risk of further worsening your condition.

 Ticagrelor may increase your risk of dyspnoea (shortness of breath).
 This risk is especially higher if you have a history of asthma/chronic obstructive pulmonary disease (lung problems that cause breathing difficulty) and hence caution is required.

 Discontinuation of treatment with Ticagrelor may increase your risk of myocardial infarction (heart attack), stroke (damage to your brain resulting from reduced/blocked blood supply), or death.
 Hence it is recommended to continue using this medicine for the duration prescribed by your doctor.

 Ticagrelor may increase your risk of an irregular heart rhythm.
 This risk is especially higher if you have pre-existing heart problems and hence caution is required.
 Your electrocardiogram and electrolyte levels need to be closely monitored for the assessment of heart function.